openstack/python-neutronclient/doc/source/devref/cli_option_guideline.rst

 #.
 Do not use ``nargs='?'`` without a special reason.

-   * The behavior of ``nargs='?'`` of python argparse is a bit tricky and it sometimes leads to unexpected option parsing which is different from the help message.
-The detail is described in :ref:`the Background section <background-nargs>` below.
+   * The behavior of ``nargs='?'`` option for python argparse is bit tricky and may lead to unexpected option parsing different from the help message.
+The detail is described in the :ref:`Background section <background-nargs>` below.

 #. (option) Avoid using positional options as much as possible.